Pallid Bat Facts

 - Firstly, the distinctive term Pallid Bat serves as the common name for the species of bat with the bulky scientific name of Antrozous pallidus.
 Secondly, this surprising creature also holds a moderate claim to fame, at least in scientific circles.

 - That holds true due to a claim that few species can make.
 That remains the fact that the mammal also presently remains the only species within its genus.
 It also bears a close relationship with another variety of bat, the Van Gelder’s bat.

 - This amazing species also distinguishes itself from other bats in yet another, more important manner.
 That’s due to a rather startling evolutionary divergence.
 Quite amazingly, it does not always employ echolocation to locate its food.

 - Although it does certainly have and use this ability, it also sometimes hunts in a different fashion.
 In this instance, the animal uses its large ears to locate its food.
 In this case, it employs them to locate prey, usually insects, on the ground.

 - Quite fortunately, the fascinating Pallid Bat appears to continue to be be abundant throughout the entirety of its natural range.
 Due to this, the IUCN currently lists the animal as Least Concern on its Red List of Threatened Species.

 - The remarkable creature nevertheless still faces several potential concerns regarding its future.
 That’s because, like many species, it faces the danger of habitat loss.
-However, it also must now deal with the threat of climate change.
+It also, however, must now deal with the threat of climate change.

 Pallid Bat Physical Description

 Despite its other unique and distinctive characteristics, the fascinating Pallid Bat nevertheless remains a physical modest-sized species.
 But, it does remain unlike the vast majority of the other types of bats in the world in one particular regard.